 BiPb110 (2015-04-30) This was out first dive to this leeward lagoonal channel where, where one P. damicornis (ChPd150) and one Seriatopora sp.
 (ChSe156) were sampled.

 BiPb70b (2015-05-1) Our first re-visit to a badly bleaching leeward lagoonal patch reef site.
 Five P. damicornis (ChPd151-155) and three Seriatopora spp.
-(ChSe157-159) were sampled; although none of the P. damicornis colonies had bleached, all of the seriatoporids had.
-Also note that, although the pocilloporids were genotyped via RFLP as P. damicornis, they certainly look like P. acuta.
+(ChSe157-159) colonies were sampled; although none of the P. damicornis colonies had bleached, all of the seriatoporids had.
+Note that, although the pocilloporids were genotyped via RFLP as P. damicornis, they certainly look like P. acuta. coral cover=60.3%, algal cover=32.9%, benthic data

 BiPb72b (2015-05-1) A re-visit to a series of badly bleaching back reef pinnacles.
-Two P. damicornis (ChPd156 [bleached] and ChPd157 [unbleached]) and five Seriatopora spp.
-(ChSe160-164) were sampled; although only one of the two P. damicornis colonies had bleached, all five seriatoporids had (ChSe163 being the exception).
-Also note that, although the pocilloporids were genotyped via RFLP as P. damicornis, they certainly look like P. acuta.
+Two P. damicornis (ChPd156 [bleached] & ChPd157 [unbleached]) and five Seriatopora spp.
+(ChSe160-164) colonies were sampled; although only one of the two P. damicornis colonies had bleached, four of the five seriatoporids had (ChSe163 being the exception).
+Note that, although the pocilloporids were genotyped via RFLP as P. damicornis, they certainly look like P. acuta. coral cover=72.4%, algal cover=22.4%, benthic data

 BiPb74b (2015-05-1) A re-visit to a badly bleaching leeward lagoonal patch reef.
 Three unbleached P. damicornis (ChPd158-160) and one completely bleached Seriatopora sp.
 (ChSe165-the only one seen at the site) colonies were sampled.
 Note that, although the pocilloporids were genotyped via RFLP as P. damicornis, they certainly look like P. acuta.

 BiPb112 (2015-05-02) The second whale shark of my life (and my first ever photo of one).
-I have since since two more (bringing me to a total of four in 20 years of diving).
 P. acuta/damicornis was not present at this windward fringing reef, though four Seriatopora spp. colonies (ChSe171-174) were sampled (representing the last sampled colonies of the mission).

 Site 113 (BiBl113) was done back at Blenheim.